 There are a range of non-hormone alternatives that have been linked to a reduction in menopause symptoms:

 There are a few small practical things that you can do to alleviate hot flushes, such as wearing lighter clothing, sleeping in a cooler room, and avoiding spicy foods and caffeine.
-Alcohol and smoking have also been linked to hot flushes, so should be avoided.
+Alcohol and smoking have also been linked to hot flushes, so you might want to reduce or avoid these.
+Exercise generally improves mood and wellbeing.

 Regular aerobic exercise is thought to lead to an improvement in symptoms.